Yen flip-flops in volatile trading, keeping investors wary

 DEFENSIVE DOLLAR

-The sharp moves in the yen have pushed the dollar index , which measures the U.S. currency against six others including the yen, down 0.14% to 102.97, near Monday's seven-month low of 102.15.
+The sharp moves in the yen pushed the dollar index, which measures the U.S. currency against six others including the yen, down modestly to 103.08, above Monday's seven-month low of 102.15.

-Traders expect the Fed to cut rates by 50 basis points at its next meeting in September as the economy slows, but they are also pricing in a 26.5% chance of a smaller 25-bp reduction, according to the CME Group's FedWatch Tool.
+Traders currently attach an 86% chance of the Fed cutting rates by half a point at its next meeting in September as the economy slows, but are also pricing in a 26.5% chance of a smaller 25-bp reduction, according to the CME Group's FedWatch Tool.

 On Monday, they had at one point fully priced in a 50-bps cut and had even started pricing in the possibility of an emergency rate reduction before the September meeting, though those odds have eased since then, as markets have stabilised.